Files for this Scenario

 Submit a change request

-- In vCommander or the Service Portal, select a Kubernetes managed system and run the Request Change command.
+- In vCommander, select a Kubernetes cloud account (managed system) and run the Request Change command.

 - In the Select Change Request dialog, click Install Apps.

 - Complete the request form by selecting an application to install and click OK.